ljeanner/gh-copilot-demo/album-viewer/README.md

 - 🖼️ Album cover images with hover effects
 - 💰 Price display for each album
 - 📱 Mobile-friendly responsive design
-- ⚡ Built with Vue 3 and Vite
+- ⚡ Built with Vue 3, TypeScript, and Vite
+- 🔧 Full TypeScript support with type safety
+- 📝 Modern Composition API with `<script setup>`

 ## Prerequisites

 - Node.js (v16 or higher)
 - npm or yarn
+- TypeScript knowledge (helpful but not required)
-- The albums-api should be running on `http://localhost:5000`
+- The albums-api should be running on `http://localhost:3000`

 ## Getting Started